jurassiscripts/velociraptor/README.md

 ## Motivation

 Mainly because `deno` commands can easily become very long and difficult to remember.
-Also, `npm` scripts are cool.
+Also, `npm` scripts are cool 😎.

 ## Install